-Be sure the CIT program you’re looking at is reputable, or run through a well-regarded camp.
+A little research should confirm that the CIT program you’re considering is reputable or run through a well-regarded camp.

-While a free program might seem tempting, consider what kind of investment the camp is putting into its CITs (hint: $0 worth).
-Most CIT programs cost money, which is a good sign.
-If a camp is investing in a counselor-in-training curriculum and dedicated staffers to manage the program, it’s a good bet they’re aiming to offer a thoughtful, rewarding experience.
+While a free program can be tempting, know that most CIT programs cost some money—and that’s a good sign!
+If a camp is investing in a counselor-in-training curriculum and dedicated staff to manage the program, it’s a good bet they’re aiming to offer an enriching, rewarding experience.